-Google workers around world protest harassment, inequality
+Google workers around the world protest its corporate culture

 They said Google must publicly report its sexual harassment statistics and end forced arbitration in harassment cases.
 In addition, they asked that the chief diversity officer be able to directly advise the board.

-Additional reporting by Padraic Halpin in Dublin, Paresh Dave in San Francisco, editing by Larry King and Nick Zieminski
+Additional reporting by Padraic Halpin in Dublin, Paresh Dave in San Francisco and Jane Lee in Mountain View; editing by Larry King and Nick Zieminski